Adjuvant therapy: Concomitant or concurrent systemic cancer therapy

-Dose-Dense Chemotherapy
+Dose-dense chemotherapy

 Dose-dense chemotherapy (DDC) has recently emerged as an effective method of adjuvant chemotherapy administration.
 DDC uses the Gompertz curve to explain tumor cell growth after initial surgery removes most of the tumor mass.
 Cancer cells that are left over after a surgery are typically rapidly dividing cells, leaving them the most vulnerable to chemotherapy.
 Standard chemotherapy regimens are usually administered every 3 weeks to allow normal cells time to recover.
 This practice has led scientists to the hypothesis that the recurrence of cancer after surgery and chemo may be due to the rapidly diving cells outpacing the rate of chemotherapy administration.
 DDC tries to circumvent this issue by giving chemotherapy every 2 weeks.
 To lessen the side effects of chemotherapy that can be exacerbated with more closely administered chemotherapy treatments, growth factors are typically given in conjunction with DDC to restore white blood cell counts.
 A recent 2018 meta-analysis of DDC clinical trials in early stage breast cancer patients indicated promising results in premenopausal women, but DDC has yet to become the standard of treatment in clinics.

 Specific cancers

-Malignant melanoma
+Melanoma

-The role of adjuvant therapy in malignant melanoma is and has been hotly debated by oncologists.
+The role of adjuvant therapy in melanoma is and has been hotly debated by oncologists.
 In 1995 a multicenter study reported improved long-term and disease-free survival in melanoma patients using interferon alpha 2b as an adjuvant therapy.
 Thus, later that year the U.S. Food and Drug Administration (FDA) approved interferon alpha 2b for melanoma patients who are currently free of disease, to reduce the risk of recurrence.
 Since then, however, some doctors have argued that interferon treatment does not prolong survival or decrease the rate of relapse, but only causes harmful side effects.
 Those claims have not been validated by scientific research.

-Adjuvant chemotherapy has been used in malignant melanoma, but there is little hard evidence to use chemotherapy in the adjuvant setting.
+Adjuvant chemotherapy has been used in melanoma, but there is little hard evidence to use chemotherapy in the adjuvant setting.
 However, melanoma is not a chemotherapy-resistant malignancy.
 Dacarbazine, temozolomide, and cisplatin all have a reproducible 10–20% response rate in metastatic melanoma.; however, these responses are often short-lived and almost never complete.
 Multiple studies have shown that adjuvant radiotherapy improves local recurrence rates in high-risk melanoma patients.
 The studies include at least two M.D.
 Anderson cancer center studies.
 However, none of the studies showed that adjuvant radiotherapy had a statistically significant survival benefit.

 A number of studies are currently underway to determine whether immunomodulatory agents which have proven effective in the metastatic setting are of benefit as adjuvant therapy for patients with resected stage 3 or 4 disease.